dotnet/csharpstandard/standard/expressions.md

 `«identifer» = «Identifier»` and `«Identifier» = «expr» . «Identifier»`

 Thus, in a projection initializer the identifier selects both the value and the field or property to which the value is assigned.
 Intuitively, a projection initializer projects not just a value, but also the name of the value.
+A null-conditional expression is only allowed if it ends with an (optionally null-conditional) member access.

 ### 12.7.12 The typeof operator